 Above the base camp, Kala Patthar offers 360-degree views of Everest and the surrounding mountains.
-Because the peak of Everest is not visible from Base Camp due to its structure, most trekkers prefer to hike until Kala Patthar instead.
+Because the peak of Everest is not visible from the base bamp due to its structure, most trekkers prefer to hike to Kala Patthar instead.

 Nuptse, Changtse, and Lhotse can all be seen from Kala Patthar.
 Many people ascend to Kala Patthar first thing in the morning to watch the sunrise, but the sun rises behind Everest and Lhotse, resulting in mediocre photos.
 Late afternoon hiking is ideal.
 You can see Everest and Lhotse bathed in golden light if the weather cooperates.
 During this 10-day trek package, a visit to Kala Patthar is essential for the views!

 The Sherpa people's main festival, the Mani Rimbu, takes place in monasteries during October and November.
 This is the time when the Everest region is at its most comfortable and attractive.
 Visitors to the Everest region this season will be able to participate in the Sherpa people's magnificent festival.
-Namche Bazaar will provide you with an unforgettable experience!
+Namche Bazaar, a Sherpa town, will provide you with an unforgettable experience during this time.

-The cost of a 10 days trek for a 12-person group starts at US$ 2450.
-A standard Outfitter Nepal package costs this much.
-We can adjust the package budget if your team has more than 12 members.
-Depending on your budget, a journey to the base camp for a solo trekker or a small group of travellers might cost anything from US$ 3140 to US$ 3950.
-This also includes the cost of a helicopter flight back to Kathmandu which reduces your trekking days as well.
+The standard Outfitter Nepal package cost of a 10-day trek for a 10-person group starts at US$ 1900.
+We can adjust the package budget if your team has more than 10 members.
+Depending on your budget, a journey to the base camp for a solo trekker or a small group of travelers might cost anything from US$ 2050 to US$ 2500.
+This also includes the cost of a helicopter flight back to Kathmandu which reduces your trekking days.

-Please keep in mind that altering the lodging or food services included in the overall standard pricing package will change the trek cost.
+Please keep in mind that altering the lodging or food services included in the standard package will change the trek cost.

-Even while trekking in the Everest zone, we can upgrade your accommodations to a deluxe hotel room or tourist class lodging with attached toilets.
-In the Everest Region, high-end hotels can cost up to US$150 per night.
+Even if you are trekking in the Everest zone, we can upgrade your place of lodging to a deluxe hotel room or a tourist-class hotel with attached bathrooms.
+High-end hotels can cost up to $150 USD per night in the Everest region.

-Thus, the cost of an Everest trekking package varies depending on whether you want to personalize your accommodations or adjust the itinerary!
-To understand more about the services included in the standard EBC trek pricing, read the cost including and excluding sections.
+As a result, the price of an Everest trekking package differs depending on whether you want to customize your lodgings or change the itinerary.
+Read the cost-including and cost-excluding sections to learn more about the services that are covered by the standard EBC 10 days trek pricing.